Diabetes Insipidus in Children

 How can I help my child live with diabetes insipidus?

 Diabetes insipidus can be temporary or permanent.
 It depends on what is causing the disease.
 By managing the condition, a child with central diabetes insipidus can lead a full, healthy life.
-A child with nephrogenic diabetes insipidus can lead a relatively normal life with proper medical care, especially if the medical care is started early.
+A child with nephrogenic diabetes insipidus can lead a relatively normal life with correct medical care, especially if the medical care is started early.
 Work with your child's healthcare providers to create an ongoing plan to manage your child’s condition.

 When should I call my child's healthcare provider?